Blendify/blender-manual/blender_docs/manual/sequencer/sequencer/properties/adjust.rst

 Image Offset
 ============

-Used to translate the frames along the X and Y axis.
+Used to move the frames along the X and Y axis.
 Additionally it disables the auto-scaling of the image.